P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Abstract

 \section{Abstract}

-Feature fusion is critical for high‐performance vision models but often incurs prohibitive complexity.
-However, prevailing attention-based fusion methods often involve significant computational complexity and implementation challenges, limiting their efficiency in resource-constrained environments.
-To address these issues, we introduce the Pyramid Sparse Transformer (PST), a lightweight, plug-and-play module that integrates coarse-to-fine token selection and shared attention parameters to reduce computation while preserving spatial detail.
-PST can be trained using only coarse attention and seamlessly activated at inference for further accuracy gains without retraining.
-When added to state-of-the-art real-time detection models, such as YOLOv11-N/S/M, PST yields mAP improvements of 0.9\%, 0.5\%, and 0.4\% on MS COCO with minimal latency impact.
-Likewise, embedding PST into ResNet-18/50/101 as backbones, boosts ImageNet top-1 accuracy by 6.5\%, 1.7\%, and 1.0\%, respectively.
-These results demonstrate PST’s effectiveness as a simple, hardware-friendly enhancement for both detection and classification tasks.
-Our code is available at \href{https://github.com/inlmouse/PyramidSparseTransformer}{here}.
+Feature fusion plays a pivotal role in achieving high performance in vision models, yet existing attention-based fusion techniques often suffer from substantial computational overhead and implementation complexity, particularly in resource-constrained settings.
+To address these limitations, we introduce the Plug-and-Play Hierarchical C2F Transformer (P$^2$HCT), a lightweight module that combines coarse-to-fine token selection with shared attention parameters to preserve spatial details while reducing inference cost.
+P$^2$HCT is trainable using coarse attention alone and can be seamlessly activated at inference to enhance accuracy without retraining.
+Integrated into real-time detectors such as YOLOv11-N/S/M, P$^2$HCT achieves mAP gains of 0.9\%, 0.5\%, and 0.4\% on MS COCO with minimal latency increase.
+Similarly, embedding P$^2$HCT into ResNet-18/50/101 backbones improves ImageNet top-1 accuracy by 6.5\%, 1.7\%, and 1.0\%, respectively.
+These results underscore P$^2$HCT’s effectiveness as a hardware-friendly and general-purpose enhancement for both detection and classification tasks.
+Our code is available at \url{https://github.com/inlmouse/P2HCT}.